hhhhernyi/Project-1-Quiz/README.md

 ## Future developments
+* use a volume slider instead of on/off
 * Adding in lifelines
 * Adding in 6 categories per question and only showing 4 random ones at each question
 * Adding in a registration page in which user can enter their username to track the high scores